 - Stylistic Suck: The goat's music, aside from the misguided use of an ironic nursery tune as his theme, is also unnecessarily bombastic, has no clear mood/atmosphere, and a general lack of knowledge as to what the music is really all about.
 A snippet of Georges Bizet's Carmen Suite No.1: Toreador March, for example, managed to sneak in there for some reason.

-- Sudden Downer Ending: The short starts out lighthearted and silly but ends with the goat and the donkey having a falling out after the concert's failure.
-Out of spite, the goat accompanies the wolf and they walk away together to the woods.
-Even with the heavy implication that the goat might have been devoured by the wolf, his fate is still left to the viewer's imagination.
+- Sudden Downer Ending: The short starts out lighthearted and silly but ends with the goat and the donkey falling out with each other after the concert's failure.
+Out of spite, the goat accompanies the wolf, and they walk towards the dark forest, where it's hinted at that the goat was never seen again.

-- Tough Room: The audience were excited at first at the announcement of the goat's concert but as the music began, they grew quickly bored.
-It took for the theme coming in to elicit a somewhat startled reaction.
-Then the audience began shuffling out of their seats.
-The goat is unaware of all of this due to having his back turned, conducting the orchestra, but he is surprised when he turned around to see everyone had had left but his donkey friend.
+- Tough Room: The audience was excited at first at the announcement of the goat's concert, but once the music started, they grew quickly bored until the motif elicited a startled reaction.
+The goat is unaware of all of this due to having his back turned while conducting the orchestra, and by the time he takes a bow, everyone has gone.